IK-AVI/doctest/README.md

-# Welcome to BeoLiving Intelligence Documentation site
+# Welcome to BeoLiving Intelligence

 This site contains all existing documentation related to our main product _BeoLiving Intellingece_: Usage and configuration guides, troubleshooting guides and FAQ.